PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 Each object has been detected over several video frames.
 Each frame generated a "Feature" associated with the object.
 The object features are shown in the list at bottom right.

-This form "loops" through the object feature data, so you can see the order the data was collected in.
+This page "loops" through the object feature data, so you can see the order the data was collected in.
 You can click the "Pause" button to stop or start this looping.